 Under the brand name Epidyolex, it is also approved in the EU to treat patients with Dravet syndrome or Lennox-Gastaut syndrome over age 2, in conjunction with clobazam (an anti-epileptic medication).

-How Epidiolex works
+How does Epidiolex work?

-Epidiolex is a plant-derived cannabidiol, a non-psychoactive marijuana extract, meaning that it does not have the mind-altering effects that are characteristic of delta (9)-tetrahydrocannabinol (THC), the main psychoactive component of marijuana that gets people “high.”
+Epidiolex is a plant-derived cannabidiol, a non-psychoactive marijuana extract, meaning it does not have the mind-altering effects that are characteristic of delta (9)-tetrahydrocannabinol (THC), the main psychoactive component of marijuana that gets people “high.”

 Epidiolex in clinical trials

 An open-label, Phase 1 clinical trial (NCT02286986) compared the safety and tolerability of increasing doses of Epidiolex given to patients, ages 2 to 19, with drug-resistant epilepsy.
 Researchers also aimed to determine changes in the number of seizures experienced during a year.
 The trial was completed, but the results have not been published.

 Results from a Phase 3 clinical trial (NCT02091375) conducted at 23 centers in the U.S. and Europe found that 120 children and young adults, ages 2 to 19, who were given 20 mg per kilogram bodyweight of Epidiolex for three-and-a-half months had half the average number of convulsive seizures per month compared to the number they experienced before treatment (5.9 vs. 12.4).